xxyzzzq/quex/trunk/doc/source-old/usage/patterns/intro.rst

 what is usually called *traditional UNIX syntax* \cite{}, includes elements of *extended POSIX regular expressions* \cite{IEEE POSIX Standard 1003.2} and *POSIX bracket expressions* \cite{}.
 This facilitates the migration from and to other lexical analyzer generators and test environments.
-Additionally, quex provides support for *Unicode Properties*.
+Additionally, Quex provides support for *Unicode Properties*.
 A compliance to *Unicode Regular Expressions* \cite{Unicode 5.0 Technical Report Standard #18} is currently not targeted, though, because this expressive power is usually not required for compiler generation.

-Nevertheless, quex provides features that, for example, flex does not.
-If it is intended to maintain compatibility of regular expressions with flex, then please refer to the flex manual \cite{}, section 'Patterns' and do not use quex-specific constructs.
-This section discusses pure quex syntax.
+Nevertheless, Quex provides features that, for example, flex does not.
+If it is intended to maintain compatibility of regular expressions with flex, then please refer to the flex manual \cite{}, section 'Patterns' and do not use Quex-specific constructs.
+This section discusses pure Quex syntax.
 The explanation is divided into the consideration of context-free expressions and context-dependent expressions.

 Quex uses regular expressions to describe patterns and provides its own syntax for filtering and combining character sets.
 The development of applications running unicode might impose the construction of larger descriptions for patterns.
-In order to keep mode descriptions clean quex provides a `define` section where patterns can be defined and later on referred to by their identifiers in curly brackets.
+In order to keep mode descriptions clean Quex provides a `define` section where patterns can be defined and later on referred to by their identifiers in curly brackets.
 See the following example: